aadarshsable/Darsh-s_Notes/101/BIO101/The Chemical Basis of Life/Membrane Structure and Function.md

 > They can if they are moving down their concentration gradients and if they have tranport proteins to help them cross.

  ----

-## Osmosis is the diffusion of water across a membrane